PotHix/pothix.github.com/content/post/2019-year-in-review.md

 I started [listening to audiobooks](/post/audiobooks/) in 2016 and we can clearly see how excited I was. 😅 I can see now that I'm reducing the number of books I'm reading every year, but I don't think I should be concerned by that.
-The number of books should not surpass the quality of books and how much I'm applying what I learn.
+The number should not surpass the quality of books and how much I'm applying what I learn.

 Let's compare the books I read this year with last year: